anthx/anthony-carrick-hugo-blog/content/page/software-dev-career-tips.md

 * Use full name if finance or similar, their first name is OK if a casual startup or such.

 ## Expectations ##
-* Heaps of stuff going on in software development that's not development...
+* There are many roles in software development beyond coding.

 ## Interviews ##
 * Don't be afraid of the interviewers